wil92/download_server/README.md

 - `DIRECTORY_TO_SHARE`: the complete path to the directory to be share.
     - exam: `DIRECTORY_TO_SHARE=/home/app/folder/`

+> NOTE: The easy way to setup the environment variables is to create the .env file

 ### start docker container
 ```shell
 docker-compose up -d --build